Book Title: Pig Heart Boy

-He has a heart disease and is on the verge of death, his only hope is that from a pig.
+Cameron has heart disease and is on the verge of death; his only hope is that from a pig.
 Unlike his friends, classmates and strangers, he isn’t disgusted by the idea of having a pig’s heart inside of him because he thinks it’s his best chance of being normal.
 This means that Cameron identifies himself as an outsider but doesn’t want to be.

 However, like all good outsider books, he accepts himself the way he is in the end.
 At first, he thought to do that would mean to stop trying to prolong his life.
 Instead, he realised, with the help of his nan, that he can fight for his life and accept that he may be different but it doesn’t make him less of a person.

-The story is really well written, realistic, believable and… made me tear up.
-It’s powerful through plot and character, with Cameron and his nan being the strongest two characters.
+Pig Heart Boy is really well written, realistic, believable and… made me tear up.
+It’s

 The only part that annoyed me was the occasional switch between British and American spelling.
 The word ‘mom’ was spelt ‘mum’—which is fine because it is set in the UK, where the majority of the cities and town use that spelling.
 Birmingham and the Black Country spell the short form of

 Cameron is the protagonist of the story.
 He wishes to be normal and accepts the heart transplant but this causes Cameron’s behaviour to change.